ljamesd15/weather-tests/README.md

 ## Building images

+To ensure you get the latest versions of all repos required to run the tests its recommend to use the ```--no-cache``` option when building the images.

 ### Local
 Local image building and running is done through docker compose
 ```$ docker compose build && docker compose up```